 You will be redirected to 127.0.0.1/ HYPERLINK “

-We hope this post helped you in getting a very rudimentary understanding of how smart contracts are created.
+We hope this post gave you a very rudimentary understanding of how smart contracts are created.

-As we worked our way through the article, we discovered how to set up appropriate environment to work with Ethereum network, tested AIRA platform for distributed applications and acquired an awful lot of tools and skills:
+As we went through the article, we discovered how to set up an appropriate environment to work with the Ethereum network, tested the AIRA platform for distributed applications, and acquired many tools and skills:

-- A tool to access Ethereum network (Parity, Etherium wallet or other analogue)
+- A tool to access the Ethereum network (Parity, Ethereum wallet, or other analogues)

-- Test coins to operate in development network
+- Test coins to use in a development network

 - An installed and connected dosimeter to share its database